Principal component analysis for second-order stationary vector time series: Numerical Properties

 To compare the post-sample forecasting performance, we calculate one-step-ahead and two-step-ahead forecasts for each of the daily log-sales in the last two weeks of the period.
-Table \ref{tableclothes} list the means and the standard deviations of the MSE across the 25 provinces.
+Table\ref{table7cities} list the means and the standard deviations of the MSEs across the 25 provinces.
 With $p=25$, the fitted VAR(2) model, selected by AIC, contain $2\times 25\times 25=1250$ parameters, leading to poor post-sample forecasting.
-The restricted VAR(2) improves the forecasting a bit, but it is still significantly worse than the forecasting based on the approach of fitting a univariate AR to each of the original series directly.
-Since the proposed segmentation leads to 24 subseries, it also fits univariate AR models to 23 (out of 25) transformed series, fits a two-dimensional VAR model to the 15th and the 16th transformed series together.
-This new approach leads to much more accurate forecasts as both the means and standard deviations are much smaller than those of the other three methods.
+The RVAR(2) model improves the forecasting a bit, but it is still significantly worse than the forecasting based on the approach of fitting a univariate AR model to each of the original series directly.
+Since the proposed segmentation leads to 24 subseries, it also fits univariate AR models to 23 (out of 25) transformed series, fits a 2-dimensional VAR model to the 15th and the 16th transformed series together.
+The proposed approach leads to much more accurate forecasts as both the mean and standard deviation are much smaller than those of the other three methods.
 The above comparison shows clearly that the cross correlations in the sales over different provinces are valuable information which can improve the forecasting for the future sales significantly.
-However the endeavour to reduce the dimension by, for example, the proposed segmentation method, is necessary in order to make use of this valuable information.
+However the endeavour to reduce the dimension by, for example, TS-PCA, is necessary in order to make use of this valuable information.
+We also consider an over-segmentation by regarding each component of the transformed series as an individual group, and an incomplete-segmentation with \{5,\,15,\,16\} as a group and the other $23$ components as $23$ individual groups.
+Both of them have good performance.

 \end{example}